andnor1/DAT250-Exp1/dat250-expass3.md

-I hade some tecnical problems during the instalattion. it was soething about the Path to mongoDb in the .zshrc file the wasn't correct and I had to manually go in the file and fix it.
-I did not understand much about that, but after a wile with chatgpt instructiuns I managed to fix the problem.
+I had some technical problems during the installation.
+It was something about the path to MongoDB in the .zshrc file that wasn't correct, and I had to manually go into the file and fix it.
+I didn't understand much about that, but after a while with ChatGPT's instructions, I managed to fix the problem.

 Screenshots